mneuhaus/minecraft-plugin-hoardi/README.md

-# Hoardi
+# Hoarder

 **Intelligent auto-sorting chest network with shelf previews for Minecraft**

-Hoardi is a Paper plugin for Minecraft 1.21+ that transforms your storage into a smart, self-organizing system.
+Hoarder is a Paper plugin for Minecraft 1.21+ that transforms your storage into a smart, self-organizing system.
 Connect chests with decorative shelves, and items automatically sort themselves into logical categories.

 ## Features

 - **Auto-Sorting**: Items automatically move to appropriate chests based on their category
 - **Shelf Previews**: Shelves display the top items in each chest at a glance
+- **Material-Based Networks**: Use different shelf types (Oak, Birch, etc.) to create separate storage networks
 - **Smart Categories**: 300+ items organized into intuitive hierarchical categories
 - **Floor Detection**: Multi-level storage systems supported with intelligent pathfinding
 - **No Item Loss**: Overflow protection ensures items are never lost during sorting
 - **Zero Configuration**: Works out of the box - just place shelves against chests
+- **Config Migration**: Automatically migrates data from older plugin versions

 ## Requirements